-The El Dorado Springs, Missouri RISE rural site is still currently involved and has completed training through DLF to launch RISE and is in the progress of developing best methods for recruitment for a late spring of 2021 start date.
-They are exploring options with a transition from virtual to in-person classes as time progresses and have helped to promote RISE to other surrounding communities.
+The El Dorado Springs, Missouri, rural team is still currently involved, has completed training through DLF to launch RISE, and is in the process of developing best methods for recruitment for a late spring of 2021 start date.
+They are exploring options with a transition from virtual to inperson classes as time progresses and have helped to promote RISE to other surrounding communities.